Non-stabilizerness in quantum-enhanced metrological protocols: Results and discussion

-\paragraph*{Magic state resources of kitten states}--- {For $t>$} $t_{\mathrm{best}}$, the {time-}evolved state {$\ket{\psi(t)}$} crosses into the \emph{oversqueezed} regime: the optimal transverse variance reverses and grows (so $\xi^{2}$ increases), and continued twisting shears the wavepacket away from Gaussianity.
+{For $t>$} $t_{\mathrm{best}}$, the {time-}evolved state {$\ket{\psi(t)}$} crosses into the \emph{oversqueezed} regime: the optimal transverse variance reverses and grows (so $\xi^{2}$ increases), and continued twisting shears the wavepacket away from Gaussianity.
 At time instances $\chi t_{n}=\pi/n$ for positive even integer $n$ the state is macroscopic superposition of maximally separated $n$ coherent states. {A tedious but direct inspection of Eq.~\eqref{eq:psiTEVOL} for $t= t_{n}$ shows that} the $n$-head kitten state ($n$ even) can be expressed as a superposition of rotated GHZ states, i.e.

 where $\ket{\mathrm{GHZ}_x(\theta)} = \frac{1}{\sqrt{2}}\!\left(\ket{+X} + e^{i\theta}\ket{-X}\right)$, and $U_z(\phi)=e^{-i\phi J_z}$, $ \phi_s=\frac{2\pi s}{n}$, $s=0,1,\dots,\frac{n}{2}-1$, $ \theta_s=\pi s+\frac{\pi n}{4}\quad (\mathrm{mod}\ 2\pi)$.
 In particular, at $n=2$ (equivalently $\chi t=\pi/2$) systems is in a $N$-body GHZ state along $x$-direction.
 Similar states exist for odd $n$ \cite{Ferrini2008}. \cref{fig:kittens_t} shows the time evolution of SRE over half of the period of the OAT dynamics, up to $\chi t = \pi/2$.